Hopp til hovedinnhold

 Omtale

-A concise illustrated study of the War of Texan Independence, with a particular focus on the uniforms, equipment and organization of the opposing forces.
 In 1823 Texas was opened to American settlement; over the next 12 years thousands took advantage of the opportunity.
-During this time the corrupt Santa Anna rose to power in Mexico.
-A dishonest and ruthless politician, thief, compulsive gambler, opium addict and liar, he nevertheless gained a measure of popular support and set about destroying federalism.
+During this time the corrupt Santa Anna rose to power.
+A dishonest and ruthless politician, thief, compulsive gambler, opium addict and liar, he nevetheless gained a measure of popular support and set about destroying federalism.
 Conflict with the American settlers ('Texians') became inevitable, a conflict which included the legendary Battle of the Alamo.
-Philip Haythornwaite covers the story of the War of Texan Independence in a volume backed by a wealth of illustrations and photographs, including eight full page colour plates by Paul Hannon.
+Philip Haythornwaite covers the story of the War of Texan Independence (1835-1936) in a volume backed by a wealth of illustrations and photographs, including eight full page colour plates by Paul Hannon

 Detaljer